awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 + [disassociate\-vpc\-cidr\-block](https://docs.aws.amazon.com/cli/latest/reference/ec2/disassociate-vpc-cidr-block.html) \(AWS CLI\)
 + [Unregister\-EC2VpcCidrBlock](https://docs.aws.amazon.com/powershell/latest/reference/items/Unregister-EC2VpcCidrBlock.html) \(AWS Tools for Windows PowerShell\)

-## Disassociate an IPv6 CIDR block from your VPC or subnet<a name="vpc-subnet-disassociate-ipv6"></a>
+## Disassociate an IPv6 CIDR block from your VPC<a name="vpc-disassociate-ipv6"></a>

-If you no longer want IPv6 support in your VPC or subnet, but you want to continue using your VPC or subnet for creating and communicating with IPv4 resources, you can disassociate the IPv6 CIDR block\.
+If you no longer want IPv6 support in your VPC, but you want to continue using your VPC to create and communicate with IPv4 resources, you can disassociate the IPv6 CIDR block\.

 To disassociate an IPv6 CIDR block, you must first unassign any IPv6 addresses that are assigned to any instances in your subnet\.
-For more information, see [Unassign an IPv6 address from an instance](vpc-ip-addressing.md#vpc-unassign-ipv6-instance)\.

-**To disassociate an IPv6 CIDR block from a subnet using the console**

-1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, choose **Subnets**\.

-1. Select your subnet, choose **Actions**, **Edit IPv6 CIDRs**\.

-1. Remove the IPv6 CIDR block for the subnet by choosing the cross icon\.

-1. Choose **Close**\.

 **To disassociate an IPv6 CIDR block from a VPC using the console**